 Japanese Language Education

-The Japanese language education overseas deepens the understanding of Japan and plays an important role in the creation of a foundation for friendly relations between Japan and foreign countries as it helps cultivate the individuals who will take up exchange with Japan.
-Presently, more than 2.98 million people in 133 countries and regions are studying Japanese (figures gathered by the Japan Foundation for 2006).
-The number of Japanese language students in the world has increased by more than 20-fold in the past 30 years.
-In recent years there has been a diversification of student's reasons for studying Japanese.
-It is no longer the case that students study Japanese only for practical purposes such as for a study abroad or to find employment, the number of students who study because of an interest in pop-culture, anime and manga, or due to a desire to understand a different culture, are increasing.
+Japanese language education overseas plays an important role in deepening the understanding of Japan overseas, cultivating individuals engaged in exchange with Japan and creating bases for friendship with other countries.
+Presently, more than 3.66 million people in 137 countries and regions study Japanese (figures gathered by the Japan Foundation for 2015).
+It is no longer the case that students study Japanese only for practical purposes such as for a study abroad or to find employment.
+More students learn Japanese, because of an interest in Japanese pop-culture, such as anime and manga, or due to a desire to understand a different culture.

 【Support for Tokyo-based diplomats in learning the Japanese language】